 The RF 24-240mm f/4 – 6.3 zoom lens from Canon is a full frame mirrorless lens in the higher end of Canon’s prosumer lineup.
 This lens is unique in that it is a 10x superzoom covering a very useful range for many types of photography.
-While the relatively narrow aperture of this lens isn’t going to wow anyone, it manages to achieve what it does in a relatively light and compact form factor.
+This is a mirrorless camera lens for the Canon RF mount.
+This lens is nice because it manages to achieve what it does in a relatively light and compact form factor.
 For comparison, it isn’t much bigger than the Canon 18-135 EF-S lens despite delivering similar results for FF as opposed to APS-C and having close to double the usable zoom range.
 I think Canon really did well to keep this lens small and light while achieving an acceptable level of performance across the entire zoom range.